Different departments and authorities issue certificates for various purposes. This can be for academic, license, or maintenance purposes.

 D. How to create QR Codes on certificate

-To create a QR Code, you need a professional QR Code generator tool.
+To create a QR Code, you need a best QR Code generator tool.
 Here are three ways you can create a QR Code, given your use case.

 1. Create QR Code one-by-one